Overview

 Teaching and learning

-In subsequent years this split changes to a greater amount of independent learning with the split being approximately 33:67 in the third year.
-This does not mean that less help is available, our staff are there to help.
-This leads you to becoming an independent learner, as would be expected of an education process that is preparing you for graduate employment or study towards a higher degree.
+In subsequent years this split changes to a greater amount of independent learning, with the split being approximately 30:70 in the third year.
+This does not mean that less help is available; our staff are here to help.

-Contact time could be in a lecture, example class, tutorial, laboratory class with a blended approach to include in person teaching and on line teaching (email/video conferencing/e-learning/fora...)
-All of these activities enable you to interact with us to ensure that you have the best possible learning experience.
+Contact time could be in a lecture, example class, tutorial, laboratory class and sometimes may be online (email/e-learning/web blog etc).
+All of these activities enable you to interact with us to ensure you have the best possible learning experience.

 Coursework and assessment